ntBre/chemutils/README.md

 ### Usage

-summarize takes the SPECTRO output file as its first argument.
-For the example in testfiles:
+summarize takes a SPECTRO output file as its only argument.
+For example,

 ```
 $ summarize spectro.out